kunigami/kunigami.github.io/blog/_posts/2019-03-13-rust-memory-management.md

 {% endhighlight %}

-To see why it's not possible to guarantee this memory-safe, we can consider the following code calling get_largest:
+To see why it's not possible to guarantee this memory-safe, we can consider the following code calling `get_largest()`:

 {% highlight rust %}
 let vec1 = vec![1, 2, 3];